 on Wednesday, October 18, 2017

-It is normal for them to be active at night.
-If you find this annoying, rather than punish your cat for following her natural activity schedule, train her to shift her active phase to earlier in the evening/later in the morning.
+Cats are crepuscular, which means they are most active at dawn and dusk.
+If you find this annoying, rather than punishing your cat for following her natural activity schedule, train her to shift her active phase to earlier in the evening/later in the morning.
 You might find it easier to provide kitty with quieter nighttime activities that are less intrusive on your sleep; and don't let kitty use your bed/bedroom as the playing field.

 Who's Training Who?